js-cookie/java-cookie/CONTRIBUTING.md

     $ mvn install

-After the build completes you should be the following message in the console:
+After the build completes, you should see the following message in the console:

     ----------------------------------------------------------------------------
     BUILD SUCCESS